Hedgehogs

 * Solve problems with addition and subtraction.

-* Recall and use multiplication and division facts for the 2, 5 and 10x tables.
+* Recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables.

-* tell and write time to five minutes, including quarter past and quarter to the hour and draw the hands on a clock face to show these times.
+* Tell and write time to five minutes, including quarter past/to the hour and draw hands on a clock face to show these times.

 * know the number of minutes in an hour and the number of hours in a day.